airflow-helm/charts/charts/airflow/UPGRADE.md

 - `flower.secretsDir`, `flower.secrets`, `flower.secretsMap`, `flower.extraConfigmapMounts` have been removed
   - if you still need to mount volumes, you can use `flower.extraVolumes`, `flower.extraVolumeMounts`

+WARNING: we have changed the way to define airflow connections/variables/pools
+- all are now installed in a post-install helm Job (so are only run each time you install/update the chart, rather than each time the scheduler starts)
+- connections:
+   - removed `scheduler.connections` and `scheduler.existingSecretConnections` and `scheduler.refreshConnections`
+   - added `airflow.connections` and `airflow.connectionsUpdate`
+- variables:
+   - removed `scheduler.variables`
+   - added `airflow.variables` and `airflow.variablesUpdate`
+- pools:
+   - removed `scheduler.pools`
+   - added `airflow.pools` and `airflow.poolsUpdate`

 WARNING: if you were using `dags.persistence.enabled` (but not setting `dags.persistence.existingClaim`), the name of the PVC will change, meaning your dags will disappear
 - to fix this, set `dags.persistence.existingClaim` to the value of the previous PVC (which will be your Helm RELEASE_NAME)